eco37/emby-notifier/README.md

-# emby-notifier
+# Emby-notifier

 A notification script that sends a mail with posters of the latest added movies and shows.

-It is tested to run on the host that runs Emby with the os Ubuntu 22.04, but it should be able to run on a seperate host as long the script can access Emby.

-For the links on the poster images to work, the user that recieves the email need to be able to access Emby from the internet or trough some other means.

 ## Dependencies
 - python3
 - python3-requests

+It is tested to run on the host that runs Emby with the os Ubuntu 22.04, but it should be able to run on a seperate host as long the script can access Emby.

+For the links on the poster images to work, the user that recieves the email need to be able to access Emby from the internet or trough some other means.

 ## Install

 Move the files to the host(eg. the host that run Emby) and put them in the users home directory.